Skip to main content

 Frequently Asked Questions

 • No. The university will provide YubiKeys for users who require them.
-Alternatively, you can use your mobile phone as a passkey.

 • For most users, the changes will be seamless and enhance your security without added complexity.